 The Pflixbourg castle is not visible from the Alsace Plain but can be found along the road that crosses through the Munster Valley, which it towers above at 454 metres high.

 Dating from the 13th century, it has changed owners many times (notably the Hattstatt and Ribeaupierre families) up until the 15th century, and it does not seem to have been inhabited since.

 The fortress was the former residence of the representative of the Holy Roman Emperor in Alsace.
-From the circular keep located in the middle of the courtyard, you can admire beautiful views of the Munster Valley, which is famous for its cheese!
+From the circular keep in the middle of the courtyard, you can admire beautiful views of the Munster Valley, famous for its cheese!

 The Pflixbourg castle underwent serious restorations in 1864, 1983 and 2006.

 Three Alsace castles in the Sundgau

 To the south of Alsace are three castles: Ferrette, Morimont and Landskron.

 The castles of Ferrette